Alcohol and STDs

 College Students, Alcohol, and STDs

 Anyone at any age can be at risk for catching a disease due to the lack of conscious decisions while under the influence of alcohol.
-However, young adults such as college students, are some of the most susceptible to catching an STD due to their drinking patterns.
-Students on spring break, for example, often get belligerently drunk, potentially leaving all decisions of the rest of the night to intoxicated friends, or even strangers.
-Make sure if you do choose to drink, you know your limits and drink plenty of water or other non-alcoholic drinks in between.
-Planning how many drinks you will intake, accompanied by food and water, will make sure you stay in control for the rest of the night.
+However, young adults such as college students, are some of the most susceptible to contracting an STD due to their drinking patterns.
+Students on spring break, for example, often drink excessively, use poor judgement and decision making with intoxicated friends, or even strangers.
+Make sure if you do choose to drink alcohol, you know your limits, drink in moderation, and drink plenty of water or other non-alcoholic drinks in between.
+Planning how many alcoholic drinks you will intake overtime, accompanied by food and water, will help you stay in control for the rest of the night.

 Binge Drinking and STDs

 Binge drinking is defined as consuming 4 or more drinks in 2 hours consumed for women or 5 or more drinks consumed for men within 2 hours.
 Binge drinking does not affect the rate at which the body processes alcohol.
 However, considering it takes one hour to process one standard drink, it will take longer for the body to process all of the drinks consumed due to the overabundance.
 Binge drinking forces the body to get more intoxicated and stay intoxicated longer, creating an even greater chance to engage in risky sexual activity and be exposed to STDs.

 Binge drinking males are almost four times as likely to contract an STD in the last year than non-drinkers.
 Binge drinking is very commonly involved in alcohol-related sexual assault, and alcohol-related sexual assaults are often regarded as more severe than assaults that do not involve alcohol.

 Can Alcohol Decrease Your Body’s Resistance to STDs?